rwuthric/docker-tutorial/docker/ex5/README.md

 ```
 docker run --rm --name ex5 -d -p 6000:10000 docker-tutorial/ex5
 ```
-Here we map prot `10000` from the container to port `6000` of our host running docker.
+Here we map port `10000` from the container to port `6000` of our host running docker.
 As expected we can connect to our service with `telnet localhost 6000`.
 However, no entries in the file `log.txt` can be found.
 In fact even no `log.txt` file is created at all.

-The file `log.txt` is indeed created and populated, but inside our running container.
+The file `log.txt` is in fact created and populated inside our running container.
 We can verify this by connecting to our running container like so:
 ```
 docker exec -it ex5 bash
 ```